madjenjen/madjenjen.github.io/_posts/2016-7-3-Bonsai-Water-1.md

 The special sauce that we'll add to our project is an integration with the popular chat application Slack, so your system will let you know when it's watering your tree!

+There is, though, one unfortunate caveat up front: we tried a couple of different soil moisture sensors, but each one corroded pretty quickly when used around the clock.
+Our biggest pain point was keeping the tree watered while we are away on vacation, so we'll be using the system only for that purpose moving forward.
+If you have any leads on a better soil moisture sensor that can withstand sitting in soil for extended periods of time (more than about 1 month), let us know in the comments!

 As always here are the additions to our <a href="http://pretty-dece.com/Build-Your-Toolbox/" target="\_blank">toolbox</a> for this particular project:

 ### List of Parts ###